berttejeda/ansible-taskrunner/README.md

 - `tasks run -t local -s -b bar -m one -m two -vvv -O -hello -goodbye`
 - `tasks run -t local -s -b bar -m one -m two -vvv -O -goodbye -hello`

-There is also a special flag `---invoke-function` that is globally avaialble to all subcommands.
+There is also a special flag `---invoke-function` that is globally available to all subcommands.

 Invocation is as follows: `tasks <subcommand> ---invoke-function <function_name>`.